7 Natural Wonders of Autumn on Cape Breton Island

 2. Margaree River

-Nestled in the mountains of Middle River, Gairloch Mountain Falls is a short yet, adventurous hike.
-It might only be 15 minutes but to make your way down safely you need the help of the ropes that are provided for people visiting this incredible place.
+Nestled in the Margarees, Egypt Falls is a short yet, adventurous hike.
+It might only be 15 minutes but to make your way down but give yourself a bit more time to make it back up the hill.
 It might be quite the journey getting there, but the payoff is worth it.
 You will arrive at one of the most beautiful waterfalls in all of Cape Breton and its beauty is multiplied when it’s surrounded by beautiful fall colours.

 4. Clyburn Valley